1805864/CS220-AU-portfolio/index.md

 <br>

 What I was able to gain from my studies so far is a different range of perspectives in depth psychoanalytic and pschosocial studies.
-This, I was able to acquire by various theoretical, methodological and critical application on concepts relating to the studies.As a student I have been capable in participating and developng with critical thinking relating to human mind and our society.
+This, I was able to acquire by various theoretical, methodological and critical application on concepts relating to the studies.
+As a student I have been capable in participating and developing with critical thinking relating to human mind and our society.